 - change management

 - commissioning

 - communication strategy

 - continuous professional development (CPD)

 - entrepreneurial skills

 - gap analysis

 - inspection and audit reports

 - market positioning

 - networking activity

-- organisational PEST/SWOT
+- organisational political, economic, social and technological, legal and environmental (PESTLE) analysis/strength, weakness, opportunity and threat (SWOT) analysis

 - partnership activity

 - policy and procedural development

 - quality improvement plans

 - self-assessment

 - strategic business plan

 - sustainability planning

 - team meetings

 - workforce development

-LMAC 11B: Innovation and change in adult care (K/650/1956)
+LMAC 11B Innovation and change in adult care (K/650/1956)

-Unit summary The aim of this The aim of this unit is to provide learners with knowledge, understanding and skills in relation to innovation and change managemer nt in adult care.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Mandatory Achieved/not yet achieved Level 5 3 credits 25 GLH
+Unit summary The aim of this unit is to provide learners with knowledge, understanding and skills in relation to innovation and change management in adult care.
+Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet Level 5 3 credits 25 GLH achieved

-Learning outcomes Assessment criteria The learner will: 1.
-Understand how to develop a vision The learner can: 1.1 Describe own role within the wider organisation in relation to developing a vision for the service for the future of the service Discuss factors which may impact on the vision and the future of the service Explain how to use evidence-based research, analysis and reflection to: formulate options for the future of the service develop a vision which is bold, innovative and embodies core values of adult care 1.4 Explain how to express the vision succinctly in a way which engages and inspires others Explain how to ensure the vision and future direction of the service remains compatible with internal aspirations of the service and the external adult care system 2.
-Understand principles of Evaluate theoretical models and processes of best practice in change management effective change management 2.2 Discuss how to use relevant change management tools and skills needed to inspire change and support innovation and service development 2.3 Analyse the range of external drivers for change and how these impact on service 2.4 Describe the success factors and barriers to implementing effective change 3.
-Be able to lead a culture that 3.1 Evaluate the achievement of person-centred outcomes to identify where improvements could be made supports innovation and change to improve outcomes for 3.2 Engage with colleagues, key influencers, individuals, and the local community regarding opportunities for service improvement through transformation and innovation individuals 3.3 Recognise and utilise the expertise of others when driving innovation, improvement and change Be able to lead commitment and 4.1 Communicate own ideas and enthusiasm about the service and its future in a way which engages others implementation of the vision and future direction of the service 4.2 Support stakeholders within and beyond the organisation to be aware of the vision and its impact 4.3 Build support for the vision and ensure it is shared and owned by those who will be implementing and communicating it 4.4 Create a plan to implement the vision and future direction of the service 4.5 Review and monitor stages of the plan adapting approaches where needed
+Learning outcomes Assessment criteria The learner will: The learner can: Understand how to develop a vision for the Describe own role within the wider organisation in relation to developing a vision for the service future of the service 1.2 Discuss factors that may impact on the vision and the future of the service 1.3 Explain how to use evidence-based research, analysis and reflection to: formulate options for the future of the service develop a vision that is bold, innovative and embodies core values of adult care 1.4 Explain how to express the vision succinctly in a way that engages and inspires others 1.5 Explain how to ensure the vision and future direction of the service remains compatible with internal aspirations of the service and the external adult care system Understand principles of effective change 2.1 Evaluate theoretical models and processes of best practice in change management management Discuss how to use relevant change management tools and skills needed to inspire change and support innovation and service development 2.3 Analyse the range of external drivers for change and how these impact on service 2.4 Describe the success factors and barriers to implementing effective change Be able to lead a culture that supports 3.1 Evaluate the achievement of person-centred outcomes to identify where improvements could be made innovation and change to improve outcomes for individuals 3.2 Engage with colleagues, key influencers, individuals, and the local community regarding opportunities for service improvement through transformation and innovation 3.3 Recognise and utilise the expertise of others when driving innovation, improvement and change Be able to lead commitment and 4.1 Communicate own ideas and enthusiasm about the service and its future in a way that engages others implementation of the vision and future 4.2 Support stakeholders within and beyond the organisation to be aware of the vision and its impact direction of the service 4.3 Build support for the vision and ensure it is shared and owned by those who will be implementing and communicating it 4.4 Create a plan to implement the vision and future direction of the service